hknd23/idcempy/docs/idcempy_tutorial.rst

    rint(miopc_EU.vcov)

-To estimate the predicted probabilities:
+To calculate the predicted probabilities:

 .. testcode::